neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 <br>
 #### 2.2 The SPA Attack

 LSB replacement seems a good steganographic technique.
 An attacker can extract and read the message but this is easy to solve. we only have to encrypt it and if the attacker extracts the message he/she will think this is garbage.
 Other option is to use a [PRNG](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) to choose which pixels we want to use to hide information.
-In this case we do not use all the pixels we are embedding information using a bitrate smaller than one.
+In this case we do not use all the pixels, we are embedding information using a bitrate smaller than one.
 For example, if we hide information using a 25% of the pixels we say we are using a bitrate 0.25.
 This reduces capacity increasing security, because less information is more difficult to detect.

 So, we have a  mostly secure steganongraphic method.
 Isn't it?